olahnimr17/teiniker-lectures-configurationmanagement/versioning/Git-Tutorial/remote-repo/TwoDevelopersNoConflicts.md

 Example: Two developers no conficts
 ====================================

-THis is a test !!!!
+This is a test !!!!
+This is a second one ;-)

 A: Uses a browser